LeeVaughn/p2-rubric-draft/RUBRIC.md

 * An incorrect number of pagination buttons are created or they do not have the proper page numbers.
 * Clicking between or outside of pagination buttons triggers the click event.
 * The `active` class is not added to the first pagination button when the application loads.
-* The `active` class name is not added to the most recently clicked pagination button, or is present on more than one button at any given time.
+* When a pagination button is clicked, the `active` class is not added to the clicked pagination button or is not removed from any other pagination buttons.
 ```

 ##### Need Work Feedback Template